Rent-A-Girlfriend season 2

-Rent-A-Girlfriend is an anime television series based on the manga series of the same name by Reiji Miyajima.
+Rent-A-Girlfriend is a Japanese anime television series based on the manga series of the same name by Reiji Miyajima.
 The second season featured returning staff and casts, with Studio Comet cooperating in production with TMS Entertainment.
 The season aired from July 2 to September 17, 2022.
 (Note: MBS and TBS listed the season premiere as airing on July 1 at 25:25, which is effectively July 2 at 1:25 a.m.
 JST.)
 The opening theme song is "Himitsu Koi-Gokoro" (ヒミツ恋ゴコロ), performed by Chico with HoneyWorks, while the ending theme song is "Ienai" (言えない), performed by Miminari featuring Asmi.
 The season adapts manga content from the 7th volume to the 12th volume (chapters 51–102).